-9. Transhipment activities in the HSAs shall be prohibited.
+9. Transhipment activities in the HSAs listed in paragraph 1 shall be prohibited.

 COMPLIANCE

 10. Vessels found to be non-compliant with this measure shall be dealt with in accordance with CMM 2010-06, and any other applicable measures adopted by the Commission.